Wednesday, 3 May 2023 from 17:30 - 19:30 BST (tentative; 16:30 - 18:30 UTC)

 Be clear about the benefit and impact of the idea to attract people to join your group!

-Each idea/pitch needs to be presented and registered by the evening of Wednesday, 31 March 2021 to be officially part of the CW21 Hack Day.
-When registering your idea/pitch you will be asked about the team leader, details of what you plan and the category of your idea/pitch (e.g. Software and Credit, Data/Code Sharing, Reproducible Research, Bring-Your-Own-Data (BYOD), Collaborative working, etc.) Note the ideas need not be about writing software: they could be standards related, paper hackathons or some other research software related activity.
+Each idea/pitch needs to be presented and registered by the evening of Wednesday, 3 May 2023 to be officially part of the CW23 Hack Day.
+When registering your idea/pitch you will be asked about the team leader, project title, and some details of what you plan.
+Note the ideas need not be about writing software: they could be standards related, documentation, paper hackathons or some other research software related activity.
+Some projects that have come out of recent CW Hack Days include CarpentriesOffline and Coding Confessions.

 Each idea will have a Team leader; the leader could be the idea owner, the pitch author/leader or someone who has decided to form a team around someone else’s idea/open data.